Applicant Privacy Notice

 What if you do not provide personal data?

 You are under no statutory or contractual obligation to provide data to Wolverhampton Homes during the recruitment process.
-However, if you do not provide the information, the organisation may not be able to process your application properly or at all.
+However, if you do not provide the information, we may not be able to process your application properly or at all.

 You are under no obligation to provide information for equal opportunities monitoring purposes and there are no consequences for your application if you choose not to provide such information.